jpadilla/django-rest-framework-jwt/README.md

 Refresh with tokens can be repeated (token1 -> token2 -> token3), but this chain of token stores the time that the original token (obtained with username/password credentials), as `orig_iat`.
 You can only keep refreshing tokens up to `JWT_TOKEN_REFRESH_LIMIT`.

+A typical use case might be a web app where you'd like to keep the user "logged in" the site without having to re-enter their password, or get kicked out by surprise before their token expired.
+Imagine they had a 1-hour token and are just at the last minute while they're still doing something.
+With mobile you could perhaps store the username/password to get a new token, but this is not a great idea in a browser.
+Each time the user loads the page, you can check if there is an existing non-expired token and if it's close to being expired, refresh it to extend their session.
+In other words, if a user is actively using your site, they can keep their "session" alive.

 ## Additional Settings
 There are some additional settings that you can override similar to how you'd do it with Django REST framework itself.
 Here are all the available defaults.